readandprogress/reading.is-a.dev/_posts/Gaming/2024-04-30-pokémon-legends-z-a-looks-promising-but-I-can't-help-feeling-lukewarm-about-it.md

 No, I'm only talking about the game's graphics style and in my opinion, what a huge downgrade it is.
 Just like Let's Go is not cell-shaded, and worse, is just uglier?!
 It feels soulless, not to mention that they added realistic textures to people and Pokémon.
 Now, this is a matter of taste, but for a fantasy game, I don't think making it look realistic is the right call.
 Games are a form of escapism into other worlds from our own, which is emphasized by making them colorful and different.

-I can stop asking myself, Why would GameFreak do this?
+I can stop asking myself, Why would Game Freak do this?
 They took so much care to preserve Ken's Sugimori style that they even pushed back on going 3D earlier due to it.

-Maybe it is just that GameFreak has changed?
+Maybe it is just that Game Freak has changed?
 Maybe they have a new vision now?
 And with new hands taking over some of the veteran staff, maybe that's just the natural progression?

 I can't say, but I will say one thing: this is not the future I want.
 For me, Ken Sugimori's style is fundamental for the series.
 I can't look at anything else not resembling it and say, "That's Pokémon!".
 Not without a heavy heart, at least.
 Maybe I just don't like change?
 But one thing is for sure: I won't be playing these entries.
 I can't stomach it, and that may sound silly, but that's how important it is for me.